Top 17 local Michelin star restaurants

 Guide to Michelin star restaurants

 Set in a beautiful arts and crafts building near Richmond, the Dysart’s Michelin star is justly won.
 The menu prides itself on offering natural and intense flavours and local sourcing.
-The atmosphere is relaxed and it’s a romantic spot with its candelit interiors.
+The atmosphere is relaxed and it’s a romantic spot with its candlelit interiors.

 The Latymer, Pennyhill Park

 Under head chef Steve Smith, The Latymer takes on traditional combinations and gives them a modern twist.
 The setting is sumptuous and the service refined.
 Please note that to retain a calm atmosphere, Latymer is an adult-only environment.

 A modern take on classic British food, Steve Drake takes the kitchen in Sorrel by storm, developing traditional ideas to produce dishes with a twist.
 Steve Drake has an impressive resume, working with the likes of Marco Pierre White and in some seriously famous restaurants.
 Menus are perfectly plated and guests can expect the likes of cod with oyster tempura and salt-baked celeriac with black truffle.